-The gas-powered Mazda CX-50 went on sale in the U.S. in April 2022 and is slotted above the CX-5 crossover in the brand’s North American line-up.
+The gas-powered Mazda CX-50 went on sale in the U.S. in April 2022 and is slotted above the CX-5 in the brand’s North American line-up.
 The company is off to a decent start with 21,329 units sold last year, in the United States.
-Interestingly, Mazda North American Operations (MNAO) made mention of the hybrid model during the launch of the CX-50 in January 2022, stating an arrival “in the coming years”, without providing details.
+Interestingly, Mazda North American Operations (MNAO) made mention of the hybrid model during the launch of the CX-50 in January 2022, stating an arrival “in the coming years”, without providing additional details.

 Mazda Canada confirms CX-50 Hybrid for 2024

-Mazda Canada revealed plans to introduce the CX-50 Hybrid via a press release in November 22, 2022, which we’re unable to locate any longer in the press portal.
+Mazda Canada revealed plans to introduce the CX-50 Hybrid via a press release on November 22, 2022, which we’re unable to locate any longer in the press portal.
 As per copies of the press release that are still online, the company said that it intends to launch 8 new electrified models in Canada by 2025, one of which will be the hybrid version of the CX-50 – as also reported by CX-50 Forums.

-The CX-50’s exterior appears sporty and confident, featuring a wide stance and a sleek yet well-sculpted fascia that also looks modern.
+The CX-50’s exterior is sporty and confident, featuring a wide stance and a sleek yet well-sculpted fascia that also looks modern.
 There are enough brand-specific styling cues sketched into the stylish silhouette of the car – from Mazda’s distinctive ‘Kodo’ design language on the front end and nose section to the easily-recognizable shape of the LED headlights.

 Other design features of the CX-50 that draw attention include the heavily-contoured hood, flared wheel arches with pronounced plastic cladding, faux skid plates finished in satin silver, and large vents integrated into the front and rear bumpers.
 The U-shaped LED lights found in the taillights are a nice touch and look upmarket.